TwilioDevEd/anonymous-communications-rails/README.md

-# Airtng App: Part 1 - Workflow Automation with Twilio
+# Airtng App: Part 2 - Anonymous Calling and SMS with Twilio

-Learn how to automate your workflow using Twilio's REST API and Twilio SMS.
-This example app is a vacation rental site, where the host can confirm a reservation via SMS.
+Protect your customers' privacy, and create a seamless interaction by provisioning Twilio numbers on the fly, and routing all voice calls, and messages through your very own 3rd party.
+This allows you to control the interaction between your customers, while putting your customer's privacy first.

 ## Running the application